Skip links

 • Adolescents who smoke cigarettes are more likely to subsequently use marijuana.

-While these studies did not delve into the use of substances after marijuana, a separate study in Vancouver showed that for some youth, regular monitored cannabis use may have delayed or prevented the use of intravenous drugs.
+While these studies did not delve into the use of substances after marijuana, a separate study in Vancouver showed that for some youth, regularly monitored cannabis use may have delayed or prevented the use of intravenous drugs.

 Striving For A Connected Environment